-SECTION 4: The role of volunteers in Hart's Countryside Services
+SECTION 4: The Role of Volunteers in Hart's Countryside Services

-Volunteers contribute hugely to HDC maximising the rangers' abilities to complete tasks with much greater output.
+Volunteers contribute hugely to HDC maximising the ranger's ability to complete tasks with much greater output.
 A lot of our work is only made possible thanks to the commitment of time and help offered by volunteers.